Approximate Graph Colouring and the Crystal with a Hollow Shadow: Crystals

 \begin{defn*}[Formal version of Definition~\ref{defn_crystal_informal}] Let $q,n\in\N$ and $k\in\{0,\dots,q\}$.
 A cubical tensor $C\in\mathcal{T}^{n\cdot\bone_q}(\Z)$ is a \emph{$k$-crystal} if $\Pi^{n\cdot\bone_q}_\bi\ast C=\Pi^{n\cdot\bone_q}_\bj\ast C$ for each $\bi,\bj\in [q]^k_\to$.
 In this case, the \emph{$k$-shadow} of $C$ is the tensor $\Pi^{n\cdot\bone_q}_\bi\ast C$ (for some $\bi\in [q]^k_\to$). \end{defn*}

 \begin{rem} Given a not necessarily increasing tuple $\bj\in[q]^k$, we can always find two tuples $\bi\in [q]^k_\to$ and $\bell\in [k]^k$ for which $\bj=\bi_\bell$.
 Then, if $S$ is the $k$-shadow of a $k$-crystal $C$, we obtain If $|\bell|=k$ (equivalently, $|\bj|=k$), the tensor $\Pi^{n\cdot\bone_k}_{\bell}\ast S$ is a reflection of $S$; i.e., it is obtained from $S$ by simply permuting its modes (cf.~Section~\ref{subsec_projection_tensor}).
-As a consequence, the definition above may be rephrased by asking that the projections of a $k$-crystal onto hyperplanes generated by $k$ distinct modes should be equal \emph{up to reflection}. \end{rem} Let now $C$ be a $k$-crystal, and let $S$ be its $k$-shadow.
+As a consequence, the definition above may be rephrased by asking that the projections of a $k$-crystal onto hyperplanes generated by $k$ distinct modes should be equal \emph{up to the reflection} associated with the orderings of the modes. \end{rem} Let now $C$ be a $k$-crystal, and let $S$ be its $k$-shadow.
 The condition~\eqref{eqn_1536_1nov} for the map $\zeta_C$ associated with $C$ becomes now a condition on the shadow $S$: The only entries of $S$ that are allowed to be nonzero are the ones whose coordinates are all distinct.
 We say that a tensor satisfying this requirement is \emph{hollow}.

 \begin{defn} Let $k\in\N$, let $\bn\in\N^k$, and let $T\in \mathcal{T}^\bn(\Z)$.
 A tuple $\ba\in [\bn]$ is a \emph{tie} for $T$ if $|\ba|<k$ and $\ba\in\supp(T)$.
 We say that $T$ is \emph{hollow} if $T$ does not have any ties. \end{defn}